everythingshyam/book-my-ride/README.md

 ### A detailed C++ program to manage Taxi and Bike Booking, with interactive interface for customers, drivers, application staff and admins.
 Made this as a team mini-project in the third semester of my college.
 (March, 2021)

+## Setup

+-   You can simply get the running application from releases page.

+-   It's a C++ Program, which means you have to simply get this repo on your local device and simply run the c++ file named `BookMyRide.cpp` located in the `src` folder.

 ## Team Members:

 -   [Shyam Tiwari](https://everythingshyam.github.io/static-personal-website/)